tarwn/lessthandot-hugo/blogs/content/posts/2012-05-21-sql-saturday-119-chicago-2012.md

   <em style="text-align: center;">Ted and I in the student lab (photo courtesy of Michael Kappel)</em>
 </p>

 I think this would be a great way for other SQL Saturday organizers to give back to their local community.
-I know it’s a lot of work and coordination, but I think there’s a lot of value.
+I know it's a lot of work and coordination, but I think there's a lot of value.

 **Saturday – The After Party**

 What happens at #sqlkaraoke stays at #sqlkaraoke.
 If you go to a SQL Saturday and there is an after party hosted, try to go.
-It’s nice to get to know people outside of a classroom.
+It's nice to get to know people outside of a classroom.

 As always, my favorite part of the weekend was all the people.
 I got to see many old friends, and met some new ones.
 The people are what make this community awesome.

-Chicago, I’ll see you again next year!
+Chicago, I'll see you again next year!

  [1]: http://www.aaronlowe.net/
  [2]: https://twitter.com/#!/Vendoran